So, how does the quality of the water in the Reedy River impact wildlife?

 Virtually all rivers in the state and region have elevated turbidity during storm events, yet the river is only elevated for a small fraction of the year.

-The City of Greenville has recently gone to great lengths to remove invasive vegetation along the banks of the Reedy and stabilize the river bank, and in some areas, very steep stream banks.
+The City of Greenville has gone to great lengths to remove invasive vegetation along the banks of the Reedy and stabilize the riverbank, and in some areas, very steep stream banks.

 All partners in the Reedy River Water Quality group have been stabilizing streambanks in the watershed.
 Stabilizing streambanks helps to control streambank erosion, which can be a source of excess phosphorus and sediment.
 Both of these can negatively impact wildlife.

-ReWa is redeveloping the Mauldin Road water resource recovery facility campus with a strategic objective to enhance community education about the Reedy River and the efforts of ReWa to protect environment and water quality.
-The redevelopment includes public access areas, habitat preservation, interactive displays in the new laboratory building, and the installation of a “litter trap” in the Reedy River.
+ReWa has been redeveloping the Mauldin Road Innovation Campus with a strategic objective to enhance community education about the Reedy River and the efforts of ReWa to protect environment and water quality.
+The redevelopment includes new public trails, habitat enhancement, and interactive displays along the trails and in the laboratory building.

 The Bad News